Educating for Spirituality is a Program of

 - Online Resource Center to access ready-to-use spiritual education curricular materials.

 Questions?
 Contact us at: firstname.lastname@example.org

-Rabbis Lori and Rain are ordained Jewish Renewal Rabbis, with forty years of experience between them engaging students in meaningful and lasting educational experiences.
+Rabbi Rain is an ordained Jewish Renewal Rabbi with twenty years of experience engaging students in meaningful and lasting educational experiences.

 Rabbi Rain has twenty years of experience directing a variety of religious schools, creating curriculum and programming, and teaching teachers on such topics as “Heschel’s Challenge to Jewish Educators” and “Using Understanding by Design in Teaching Tefilah,” plus ten additional years of experience teaching in religious schools.
 Rabbi Rain earned a Master’s Degree in Jewish Studies from Gratz College, where she earned awards in Biblical and Jewish Studies.
 Rabbi Rain worked with the Washington, D.C. area Board of Jewish Education to develop a regional curriculum on Israel.